neuronstar/neuronstar.github.io/content/projects/conditional-probability-estimation.md

 ### When

 This is a bi-weekly meetup.
-To following all the upcoming events, please add this ics to your calendar.
+To following calendar shows all the upcoming events, please add this ics to your calendar.

 - [Calendar ics url](https://outlook.live.com/owa/calendar/00000000-0000-0000-0000-000000000000/8455418e-3cff-4bcd-aa40-34b06bce6053/cid-68E8EF2C5F954378/calendar.ics): Add this ICS to your calendar app to follow the upcoming events.

-If you would like to add individual events by yourself, use the "**Add to Calendar**" button on each event page.
+If you would like to add individual events by yourself, use the "**Add to Calendar**" button on the specific event page.